-It is possible to include an application table into a tables group, with updates coming from a logical replication flow.
+As of E-Maj 4.0, it is possible to include an application table into a tables group, with updates coming from a logical replication flow.
 But all E-Maj operations (starting/stopping the group, setting marks,...) must of course be executed on the subscriber side.
 An E-Maj rollback operation can be launched once the replication flow has been stopped (to avoid updates conflicts).
 But then, tables on both publisher and subscriber sides are not coherent anymore.